Christopher Field: Biography

 From 1981 to 1984, Field was an associate professor of biology at the University of Utah.
 He became a staff scientist for the Carnegie Institution for Science in 1984 and in 1986 started working as an assistant professor at Stanford.

 In 2002, Field founded Carnegie's Department of Global Ecology.
 This was the first new department to be established at the Carnegie Institute in 70 years.

 In 2005, Field became faculty director of the Jasper Ridge Biological Reserve, a nature preserve run by Stanford.
 He worked to integrate Jasper Ridge with the main Stanford campus as director.
 While there, Field published 78 articles about his research at Jasper Ridge, more than any other individual.

 He was one of the inaugural Fellows of the Ecological Society of America, elected in 2012.

+Field was the 2014 recipient of the Roger Revelle Medal of the American Geophysical Union.

 Since 2016, Field has served as director of the Stanford Woods Institute for the Environment.
 His research "focuses on climate change, especially solutions that improve lives now, decrease the amount of future warming, and support vibrant economies."
 Field's recent work has been centered around coastal flooding and wildfires, the latter being something California has seen an increase in over recent years.